-Skopos Christian School is under the leadership of multi-talented, energetic “born teacher” Mrs. Shaelynne Wachlin.
+Skopos Christian School is under the leadership of a multi-talented, energetic “born teacher” Mrs. Shaelynne Wachlin.
 She taught middle and upper grades for 13 years at a small Christian school.
 Mrs. Wachlin was a nominee for the 2017 OnPoint Excellence in Education Award.
-Administrators, teachers and parents praised Mrs. Wachlin.
+Administrators, teachers, and parents praised Mrs. Wachlin.
 “No teacher, I am confident, is as creative and resourceful and successful on a very, very modest budget as Shaelynne Wachlin in Gladstone, Oregon,” observed a university education professor.
 “Her successful teaching is jubilant and frankly sacrificial.”
 A colleague said, “I have had the pleasure of working with Shaelynne for six years.
 Throughout that time, Shaelynne has exemplified professionalism, excellence in education, and love for her students….
 No matter how much a student may struggle behaviorally or academically, Shaelynne finds a positive aspect of that child and nurtures it.
 Her attention to detail and unwavering commitment to belief in her students have led to consistently high test scores and leaps forward in academic growth.”
 Over the years, defiant, argumentative, uncooperative, disrespectful students were occasionally transferred from public schools into Mrs. Wachlin’s class, mid-year.
 Within four months, one such student was a new person, noticed his parents, friends, and coaches.
 At year’s end, he was a model student.
 Mrs. Wachlin, who was teaching a split fifth-sixth grade class, had this “model student” for a second year.
 He continued his amazing progress, finishing the school year with A's.
 His parents called Mrs. Wachlin a "miracle worker."
-At Portland Community College, Mrs. Wachlin earned three Associates Degrees, in Science, Arts and General Studies.
+At Portland Community College, Mrs. Wachlin earned three Associates Degrees, in Science, Arts, and General Studies.
 At Western Oregon University, she majored in Elementary Education and minored in American Sign Language.
-She has coached volleyball at Rex Putnam High School, played the clarinet in high school and in church instrumental groups.
-Her passion includes the mission field, participating in eight mission trips to Guatemala and in 19 mission trips to Mexico.
+Her passion includes the mission field, participating in eight mission trips to Guatemala and in 29 mission trips to Mexico.
 She brings mission projects to the classroom as well as to the school.
-Mrs. Wachlin and husband Jed, a Clackamas Fire District lieutenant, have been married 25 years.
-They have three children: Brinsley, 22; Gabrielle, 20; and Josiah,17.
-The Wachlin family worships at Beautiful Savior Lutheran Church.
-There Mrs. Wachlin has taught Sunday school for 13 years, as well as been active in women’s ministries.
+Mrs. Wachlin pours her heart and soul into each of her students, showing them the love of Jesus each day.
+Mrs. Wachlin and her husband Jed, a retired Clackamas Fire District lieutenant, have been married for 30 years.
+They have three children: Brinsley, 28; Gabrielle, 26; and Josiah, 23.
+The Wachlin family worships at Athey Creek Church.